destroyerOfOfficeChairs/doocMath/README.md

 - Create unique math worksheets with addition, subtraction, addition AND subtraction, and multiplication problems.
+- Create a special kind of subtraction worksheet, the `borrow` worksheet, where every problem requires borrowing to answer correctly.
 - Generate the kind of worksheet you need with command line arguments.
 - run `python3 doocMath.py --help` to see everything you need to know.
 - Specify the number of digits for each operand.